robert-cochran/tracks-nb-gh/README.md

 related

-    another repo was created to take this into and turn it into a firefox plugin that anyone can use. currently incomplete.
+    another repo was created to take this into and turn it into a firefox plugin that anyone can use. that lives at github.com/robert-cochran/tracks-plugin. currently incomplete.